Liberty Global has no plans to increase ITV stake

-LONDON Liberty Global (LBTYA.O) has no plans to increase its stake in British broadcaster ITV (ITV.L), its chief strategy officer James Ryan said, after the firm took a 6.4 percent stake earlier this year as part of its European expansion.
+LONDON Liberty Global has no plans to increase its stake in British broadcaster ITV, its chief strategy officer James Ryan said, after the firm took a 6.4 percent stake earlier this year as part of its European expansion.

 Speaking at the Royal Television Society's conference in London on Tuesday, Ryan said the holding gave the London-headquartered cable group a "seat at the table", but that it had no plans to increase it at this stage.